 BEING NOSY Some design solutions are obvious, others are more subtle.
-Changing the wood species of the stair nosing at the top of the steps and landing qualifies as a subtle solution.
+Changing the wood species of the stair nosing at the top of the steps and landing qualifies as a subtle solution that introduces a unique visual aesthetic, but also a measure of safety.

 The First Step

-For all of us, the most dangerous moment descending the stairs is the first step.
-Not seeing the stair nosing or tread can be scary, especially for little ones or the elderly.
-Being able to see all of the floor level changes clearly before entering the stairway dramatically increases safety.
+For all of us - the you and the old - the most dangerous moment descending the stairs is the first step.
+Not seeing the stair nosing or tread can be scary, even dangerous.
+Being able to see all of the floor level changes clearly before entering the stairway dramatically reduces the change of falling down a flight of stairs.

 > See more images of this project